elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-urbanization-and-technological-advancements-impact-modern-art-during-the-industrial-revolution.md

 subject: Art History and Literature
 file_name: how-did-urbanization-and-technological-advancements-impact-modern-art-during-the-industrial-revolution.md
 url: /learn/art-history-and-literature/questions/how-did-urbanization-and-technological-advancements-impact-modern-art-during-the-industrial-revolution
-score: 9.5
+score: -1.0
 related_article1:
-    id: 165976
+    id: 165979
     title: >-
-        How did Post-Impressionism's emphasis on structure and form differ from Impressionism, as seen in Paul Cezanne's Still Life with Water Jug?
+        In what ways did philosophical contexts lead artists to explore human experience and question traditional values?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-postimpressionisms-emphasis-on-structure-and-form-differ-from-impressionism-as-seen-in-paul-cezannes-still-life-with-water-jug
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-philosophical-contexts-lead-artists-to-explore-human-experience-and-question-traditional-values
 related_article2:
-    id: 165970
+    id: 165979
     title: >-
-        How did artists respond to political systems through their depiction of social realities?
+        In what ways did philosophical contexts lead artists to explore human experience and question traditional values?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-artists-respond-to-political-systems-through-their-depiction-of-social-realities
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-philosophical-contexts-lead-artists-to-explore-human-experience-and-question-traditional-values
 related_article3:
-    id: 165971
+    id: 165977
     title: >-
-        What are the defining characteristics of Realism, and how are they exemplified in Jean-François Millet's The Gleaners?
+        What are the key characteristics of Expressionism, and how are they demonstrated in Edvard Munch's The Scream?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-realism-and-how-are-they-exemplified-in-jeanfranois-millets-the-gleaners
+    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-expressionism-and-how-are-they-demonstrated-in-edvard-munchs-the-scream
 related_article4:
-    id: 165978
+    id: 165979
     title: >-
-        How did social contexts influence art, particularly in terms of reflecting social issues and class struggles?
+        In what ways did philosophical contexts lead artists to explore human experience and question traditional values?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-social-contexts-influence-art-particularly-in-terms-of-reflecting-social-issues-and-class-struggles
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-philosophical-contexts-lead-artists-to-explore-human-experience-and-question-traditional-values
 related_article5:
-    id: 165973
+    id: 165977
     title: >-
-        What are the key characteristics of the Pre-Raphaelite movement, and how are they reflected in John William Waterhouse's The Lady of Shalott?
+        What are the key characteristics of Expressionism, and how are they demonstrated in Edvard Munch's The Scream?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-the-preraphaelite-movement-and-how-are-they-reflected-in-john-william-waterhouses-the-lady-of-shalott
+    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-of-expressionism-and-how-are-they-demonstrated-in-edvard-munchs-the-scream
 ---

 &nbsp;